gc3pie/gc3pie/gc3pie/examples/warholize/warholize.rst

                     "We would expect to have a perfect square" "of images to merge, but we have %d instead" % len(input_files)) raise gc3libs.exceptions.InvalidArgument(
-                    "We would expect to have a perfect square of images " "to merge, but we have %d instead" % len(input_files)) ApplicationWithCachedResults.__init__(
+                    "We would expect to have a perfect square of images to merge, but we have %d instead" % len(input_files))

+            ApplicationWithCachedResults.__init__(
                 self,
                 executable = 'montage',